 Include such vehicle’s max hp as the max hp in calculating the fleet average index and target rate in section 2449.1(a), along with an emission factor of 0.

-Electric Vehicles Purchased on or after January 1, 2007
+Electric Vehicles or Zero-Emission Vehicles Purchased on or after January 1, 2007

 Max Hp for Electric Vehicles – For an electric vehicle that replaced a diesel vehicle in the owner’s fleet, the max hp of the diesel vehicle replaced may be used as the electric vehicle’s max hp.
 For an electric vehicle added to the fleet that did not replace a diesel vehicle, the fleet owner may apply to the Executive Officer to use the max hp of a diesel vehicle that serves the same function and performs equivalent work to that of the electric vehicle.
 In making his or her determination, the Executive Officer will approve the use of the minimum max hp of a diesel vehicle that would be required to perform the same functions and equivalent work.
 If no request to the Executive Officer is received, the electric vehicle’s own max hp rating shall be used.